KennyPeanuts/pond_diversity_fcn/fall_2013/git_cheat_sheet.md

 1. Before you begin working you need to update your local files from Github with a pull.
-2. 1.
-Open the git console and change to the directory where the lab files are kept on your computer
+    1. Open the git console and change to the directory where the lab files are kept on your computer
     2. Type: `git pull origin master`
     3. You will likely have to enter your Github username and password
     4. When this is complete your local files are synced with the Github files

-3. Now you need to tell git what files you want it to track
+2. Now you need to tell git what files you want it to track
-4. 1.
-To track all the files in the directory, type: `git add *` (the `*` is a wildcard for "match everything")
+    1. To track all the files in the directory, type: `git add *` (the `*` is a wildcard for "match everything")
     2. If you don't want to track all files they list the files you want after `add`: `git add <em>file or directory names</em>`

-5. You can now do your work and git will keep track of any changes you make to the files in the directory
+3. You can now do your work and git will keep track of any changes you make to the files in the directory
-6. To update your local git you need to "commit" the changes
+4. To update your local git you need to "commit" the changes
-7. 1.
-In the git console type:
+    1. In the git console type:
-        `git commit -am "<em>commit message</em>"`
+        `git commit -am "commit message"`
     2. The `a` flag tells git to commit any file that has been changed
     3. The `m` flag tells git that you are following with a commit message